 A drug-free workplace promotes a safe and healthy environment for both the employees and employers.
 While all federal, state, and private employees can be subjected to drug testing, a few industries where safety is especially paramount, are required to perform drug testing by federal law.
 These industries include transportation, contractors for NASA, The Department of Defense, and aviation.

 Businesses in Florida can apply to become a Certified Drug-Free Workplace, which has numerous benefits to both the employer and employees.
 MD Now Urgent Care’s Drug Screen Services makes the change to a drug-free workplace easier than ever, with our extensive list of drug testing services.
-Our drug screening services are available seven days a week, 365 days a year — including weekends, evenings, and holidays with no appointment necessary.
+Our drug screening services are available during convenient hours with no appointment necessary.

 Drug screenings are usually conducted for one or more of the following reasons: